f90/f90.github.io/_posts/2019-02-21-Spotify-internship.md

 ## Lyrics alignment

 Since very good lyrics transcription seemed still out of reach, I also tried to use the transcription models for aligning already given lyrics across time according to when they are sung in the music piece.
-This turned out to be much more successful, and much better than the current state of the art models {% cite MIREX2017Alignment %}.
+This turned out to be much more successful, and much better than state of the art models participating in the MIREX lyrics alignment challenge 2017 {% cite imirselMusicInformation2020 %}.

 In conclusion, we find that **you can train a lyrics transcription system from only line-level aligned lyrics annotations to predict characters directly from raw audio**, and **get excellent alignment accuracy even with mediocre transcription performance - see our ICASSP publication (preprint available [here](https://arxiv.org/abs/1902.06797))!**